artsmia/tilesaw/readme.md

   [`tilejson`][] for that image.
 If not, it attemts to download the full-res image and tile it.

+The app uses 'adapters' to find images to tile.
+Two example adapters are
+provided: `noop` and `directory`.
+When `tilesaw` can't find tiles for an image, it will try each adapter to find a suitable image.
+If the adapter succeeds, it's responsible for tiling the image and indicating its success.
+If not, the next adapter gets a try.

+* `adapters/noop.js` doesn't do anything.
+It logs a message to the console and returns an error.
+* `adapters/directory.js` checks for a matching image in a predetermined directory.
+If one exists, it's tiled and passed back to the client.

+If all the listed adapters fail, `tilesaw` will return a `404`.

 ## Installation

 ### Ubuntu, by hand